Renderscript from the perspective of an OpenCL/CUDA/C++ AMP programmer

 1. In OpenCL or CUDA, you specify a thread grid to launch a kernel.
 In Renderscript, there is no concept of a thread grid.
 Instead, you specify input and/or output arrays and each “thread” processes one output item.
 It reminds me of the limitations of the very old GPGPU technologies like the original Brook language, and is essentially similar to a pixel shader model (each shader thread writes one item).
 You can’t even query the thread ID (similar to say get_global_id() in OpenCL) in Renderscript.

-Even scatter is really complicated and inefficient.
+Even gather/scatter are really complicated and inefficient.
 You cannot really scatter writes to the output array.
 However, you can do scatter to separately bound arrays and so you have to adopt the following hack:

 a) Do not pass in the actual input and output array directly.
 Bind the input and output array as dynamic pointers separately